OnceYT/dpy-paginator/README.md

 - Supports both ephemeral and non-ephemeral responses.
 - Buttons are enabled/disabled automatically depending on the current page number, number of embeds provided or at timeout.

-The paginator consists of 4 `discord.ui.button`s - ⏪, ◀️, 'Jump To' modal, ▶️, ⏩
+The paginator consists of 4 buttons - ⏪, ◀️, 'Jump To' modal, ▶️, ⏩
 - ⏪ - Shows the first embed.
 Disabled if there are less than 3 embeds or if already on the first embed.
 - ◀️ - Shows the previous embed.
 Disabled if already on the first embed.
 - 'Jump To' modal - Triggers a `discord.ui.Modal` that takes you to the page number you input.
 Disabled if there are less than 3 embeds.